10TeV-wakefield-collider/simulation_guide/docs/example_simulations/single_stage/qpad.rst

    :language: python

 .. warning::
-   Make sure to modify the path to your qpad executable
+   Make sure to modify the path to your qpad executable in the above script.
     .. code-block:: python

       path_to_exe = ''   # <---- specify path to executable here